-Here at Infusionsoft by Keap, we are passionate about small business success.
+Here at Keap, we are passionate about small business success.
 As a coach and project manager for our new customers, I naturally want to do as much as possible for every customer that comes into my virtual (or actual) meeting room.
 It is a commonality among most of those in the coaching/consulting profession; we got into the business to help people, and we have big hearts for the people we have the privilege of helping.

 However, in order to keep ourselves passionate (and sane), while providing consistently stellar service to our customers, we coaches and consultants must learn the importance of boundaries.
 When we set the proper expectations around our time, our personal life, and our resources, our customers can plan around us and get the most out of their time with us.

 An effective method of enforcing a time boundary is the calendar link.
 An automated calendar allows a customer to choose a time that they know you are available, staying within your boundaries while scheduling at their convenience.
 This goes in conjunction with posted office hours, combining to ensure that your personal boundaries are enforced.

 Another important boundary is around your time with other clients.
 I always make sure my customers know to expect a delayed response from me, as my time on the phone with clients is dedicated solely to that client.
 I also have time dedicated to administrative tasks, ensuring that at the end of the day, I get to hang out with my 6-month-old daughter without worrying about calls or emails.

 Protecting boundaries around your personal life can be more complicated, especially when many of your business contacts are also personal friends.
 It is important, as soon as possible, to create a Facebook page for your business.
 Your customers should not be contacting you through your personal Facebook page.
 Do the same for your Twitter, Snapchat, and any other social channel.
 LinkedIn is more difficult, as the profile is inherently business related.
 One common response I have to those who reach out via LinkedIn is as follows: